Pittsburgh Colts: History

-The Colts were founded in 1979 by owner and coach Edward G. Brosky.
-At the time the Colts played in the Keystone Oaks area.
-The team was a member of the professional American Football Association in that league's final 1983 season.
-From 1988 to 1996 the Colts played in Stonefield Northpark and from 1997 to 2000 played in Duquesne.
-Recent Locations include, Uniontown, Chartiers Valley and Carlynton.
 The Colts were previously members of the American, North American Football League, and Regional American Football League before Edward Brosky formed the Grassroots Football League in 2009.
 The Colts played in the Semi-Pro Football League from 2010 to 2014 before joining the Gridiron Developmental Football League for the 2015 season.
 They also played at Chartiers Valley for the 2015 season.